wpeka/wplegalpages/README.md

 Generate an affiliate income disclosure policy page.
 Required by FTC for businesses promoting products by earning affiliate commissions.

 ### Earnings Disclaimer Policy ###
 Generate an earnings disclaimer policy page.
-Required by FTC for websites and blogs that have content related to income schemes, private finance etc.
+Required by FTC for websites and blogs that have content related to income schemes, private finance etc. Read more on the different kinds of [Disclaimer Policies](https://wplegalpages.com/wordpress-disclaimer-plugin/?utm_source=referral&utm_medium=orgpage&utm_campaign=legalpages) that you can generate using WPLegalPages Plugin.

 ### Medical Disclaimer Policy ###
 Generate a medical disclaimer policy to indemnify your website/blog from medical claims.
 Required for websites and blogs that provide content related to healthcare.